for Leave to Appeal

 Where an affidavit is included in support of the application for leave to appeal, it should set out the factual basis for why the applicant claims the appeal raises an issue or issues of public importance.
 The affiant should not draw a conclusion on that question given that it is the very question to be determined by the Supreme Court on the application for leave to appeal.

-The procedural requirements for leave applications are outlined in the Act and the Rules of the Supreme Court of Canada, SOR/2002-156, as amended by SOR/2006-203 and SOR/2011-74.
+The procedural requirements for leave applications are outlined in the Act and the Rules of the Supreme Court of Canada, SOR/2002-156, as amended.
 In particular, see Rules 25 to 28 and consult with your Ottawa agent for assistance.

 The Court does not issue reasons for the disposition of an application for leave to appeal.